 The Target

 “Stay on target!
-Stay on target!” commanded Gold Five in the heat of battle during the climatic ending of Star Wars: A New Hope.
+Stay on target!” commanded Gold Five in the heat of battle during the climactic ending of Star Wars: A New Hope.
 Gold Five knew marketing.
 You may be able to decide if blogging is a proper marketing approach for your company simply by knowing your online target audience.
 For instance, if people buy directly from you, you may end up reactively blogging instead of being proactive - basically, answering questions.
 If this is the case, finding professional online Q&A communities may be the better route.
-Google+ Communities and LinkedIn Groups are a good place to start, spending time consistently (always be consistent) answering industry/product specific questions each week.
+Google+ Communities and LinkedIn Groups are a good place to start, spending time consistently (always be consistent) answering industry/product-specific questions each week.

 Blogging is not the only way to grow your online presence.
 There may be no sense in writing blog after blog explaining or answering every situational possibility.
 For many, web communities are an easier, more direct way to interact with their target audience.
 Just remember, it’s not sales, you don’t have to try to close the deal.
 Share your expertise, engage in discussions, and provide information – including a way for them to contact you.